boholder/identifier-format-converter/README.md

 # Naming

-A command line tool to convert the naming format (naming convention) of identifiers.
+A command line tool to convert the naming format (case | notation) of identifiers.
 For working with sourcecode-related shell scripts.